- Case Interview

-To be honest, I am not the big fan of categorizing case interviews by firms.
-Are there really differences between a BCG Case Interview and a McKinsey (or Bain) one?
+To be honest, I am not a big fan of categorizing case interviews by firms.
+Are there really differences between a BCG Case Interview and McKinsey (or Bain) one?
 Even if there are differences, most of them are just vague generalizations of the highly dynamic case interview world.
-You may notice that in our Youtube series, I don’t do any videos on any specific firm’s cases.
-And I also haven’t written any articles on these topics … until now.
+So are they different?

-No matter what, the fact is: everybody is still curious in knowing about different firms’ versions of the case interview.
-The volume of google searches for those keywords is massive and I still get questions about these every week.
+Overall, the format of each step in 2 firms shares many things in common.
+However, the volume of google searches for those keywords is massive and I still get questions about these every week.
 Therefore, I would like to take this chance to tell you and many fine candidates pondering about these topics.

-The differences in real consulting projects – BCG and Bain project teams are more “powerful”
+1. The differences in real consulting projects – BCG and Bain project teams are more “powerful”.

 In McKinsey, sometimes it feels like the engagement team just acts like the front face or the representatives of the bigger, smarter, and more competent “somebody” backstage.
 The team has little say on what the project content would look like.
 Most of the content comes from the network of partners and experts with years of experience in that particular industry, function, or location.
 At McKinsey, “I drew it” is not the preferred answer to the “where did you get that framework from?” question.
 This may sound a little negative, but maybe that’s the key to success of McKinsey over the others (McKinsey on average commands much higher consulting fees than any other competitors).